danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 #### Three ways of validating

-This example illustrates the use of three overloads of the `validate` function, which throw, invoke a callback function, and write to a `json_visitor`.
+This example illustrates the use of three overloads of the `validate` function that throw, invoke a callback function, and write to a `json_visitor`.

 ```cpp